 Lifeline carriers must report the correct number of subscribers on the Form 555 based on adequate documentation which must be retained to support the number of subscribers reported.

 Every effort should be made to implement an adequate system for collecting, reporting, and monitoring data to report the correct number of subscribers on the Form 555 as required by the rules.
-See Recordkeeping Requirements (Section 54.416(b)).
+See Annual Certifications by Eligible Telecommunications Carriers (Section 54.416(b)).

 ***Best Practice Tool - Carriers can report their recertification results using this template as a data collection tool during their audit.